Vegetable Planting Calendar

 What variety should I plant?

-The varieties listed below represent the "cream of the crop."
+The varieties listed in Table 2 represent the “cream of the crop.”
 They do not include all of the good ones.
 In selecting varieties, we primarily consider yield, quality and disease resistance as experienced under Missouri conditions.

 When should I plant?